lmc2179/lmc2179.github.io/drafts/causal_structure_discovery.md

 ## How data tells us about the causal graph

-Simple example of a DAG
+Simple example of a DAG; intuition about how it tells us about the DAG structure

 link shalizi here